-The American Revolution was and is dedicated to progress, but it recognizes that the first requisite of progress is order.
+The American Revolution was and is dedicated to progress, but our founders recognized that the first requisite of progress is order.

-- 1. There is no quarrel between progress and order --neither can exist without the other. - 2.
+- 1. There is no quarrel between progress and order -- neither can exist without the other. - 2.
 Let us have order in America -- not the order that suppresses dissent and discourages change but the order which guarantees the right to dissent and provides the basis for peaceful change. - 3.
 It is time for some honest talk about the problem of order in the United States. - (1) Let us always respect our courts and those who serve on them.
-But let us also recognize that some of our courts in their decisions have gone too far in weakening the peace forces as against the criminal forces and we must act to restore that balance.

-- (2) Let those who have the responsibility to enforce our laws and our judges who have the responsibility to interpret them be dedicated to the great principles of civil rights. - 1.
-Let them also recognize that the first civil right of every American is to be free from domestic violence and it is time to restore and protect that right in this nation. - (3) Let us have a new Attorney General who will launch a war against organized crime in this nation. - 1.
-In the next Administration, the Justice of Land Separtment with become an active belligerent against the loan sharks the number racketeers who rob the urban poor.
+But let us also recognize that some of our courts in their decisions have gone too far in weakening the peace forces as against the criminal forces and we must act to restore that balance. - (2) Let those who have the responsibility to enforce our laws and our judges who have the responsibility to interpret them be dedicated to the great principles of civil rights. - 1.
+Let them also recognize that the first civil right of every American is to be free from domestic violence.

-2. He will open a new front against the filth peddlers and the narcotics peddlers who are corrupting the lives of our children.

-- 3. Let this message come through clear from what I say tonight -- Time is running out for the merchants of crime and corruption in American society. - 4.
-The wave of crime is not going to be the wave of the future in America.
+- (3) If we are to restore order and respect for law in this country there is one place to begin.
+We are going to have a new Attorney General of the United States. - 1.
+I pledge to you that our Attorney General will be directed to launch a war against organized crime in this nation. - 2.
+I pledge to you that the next Attorney General of the United States will be an active belligerent against the loan sharks and the numbers racketeers who rob the urban poor. - 3.
+I pledge to you that the next Attorney General will open a new front against the filth peddlers and the narcotics peddlers who are corrupting the lives of our children. - 3.
+Let this message come through clear from what I say tonight -- Time is running out for the merchants of crime and corruption in American society. - 4.
+The wave of crime is not going to be the wave of the future in America. - 5.
+We shall re-establish freedom from fear in America so that America can take the leadership in establishing freedom from fear in the world.

-We shall

-5. Detous re-establish freedom from fear in America so that America can take the leadership in establishing freedom from fear in the world.